 Center Theatre

 The New Liberty Theatre was opened with vaudeville on September 11, 1911.
 In 1915 it was renamed Paramount Theatre.
 On May 27, 1918 it became the Broadway Theatre screening Mary Pickford in “Stella Maris”.
-It retained that name until February 7, 1926 when it was renamed Colonial Theatre.
+On September 27, 1923 it was renamed Forsyth Theatre.
+It retained that name until February 7, 1926 when it was renamed Colonial Theatre, screening Ronald Colman in “Lady Windermere’s Fan”.
 In 1940 it was operated by the Paramount-Wilby-Kincey Circuit.
 Still operating in the 1950’s.
-By 1961 it had been renamed Center Theater and was operated by Statesville Theatre Corp. as a second-run discount house until around 1969.
+On February 8, 1957 it was renamed Center Theater and was operated by Statesville Theatre Corp. as a second-run discount house until around 1969.

 Contributed by Lost Memory